ace-exchange/ace-official-api-docs/api_v2_alpha.md

 * All endpoints return either a JSON object or array.
 * All time and timestamp related fields are in milliseconds.
 * For GET endpoints, parameters must be sent as a query string.
-* You may mix parameters between both the query string and request body if you wish to do so.
+* For Post endpoints, parameters format is  x-www-form-urlencoded.
 * Parameters may be sent in any order.
-* Parameters format is  url parameters.
 * Two kinds of api:\
   a.
 'Oapi' apis can use directly.\
   b.
 'Open' apis require 'apiKey' and 'securityKey', can apply them in ACE web https://ace.io/.